uhasker/getting-things-done-in-next-js/src/chapter10/01-setup.md

 ### Creating a Next.js Project

 First, we need to create a new Next.js Project.
-Here, we simply follow the steps from chapter 6.
+Here, we simply follow the steps from the Next.js chapter.

 Run the following command to create a new Next.js project: